 Summer Research Institute

 We are excited to offer a unique opportunity for rising sophomores in technical fields - the Summer Research Institute (SRI).
 The SRI program is an immersive research experience for rising sophomores at Carnegie Mellon that has been offered since 2002.
 If you are interested in doing research in molecular biology and biochemistry in the upcoming summer, please read on and apply by the deadline shown below.
 Please note carefully the changes from previous years.

-Students who are accepted into SRI will be eligible to receive 3 units of research credit through the Summer Undergraduate Research Apprenticeship (SURA) program through CMU’s Undergraduate Research Office.
-More information about SURA can be found here.
+Students who are accepted into SRI will be eligible to receive 9 units of research credit through the Summer Undergraduate Research Apprenticeship (SURA) program through CMU’s Undergraduate Research Office.
+Visit the SURA site for more information.

 Eligibility and Length of Program

 All students and the affiliated teaching personnel will work together and be immersed in doing research from day one of the 10-week program.
 Students are expected to fully participate in the entire program and they should not plan other educational activities, other research, or extensive travel plans during this period.
 SRI research projects will involve recombinant DNA techniques and biochemical methods directed towards the functional analysis of proteins and enzymes.
 Additional approaches may be involved in specific projects.
 In addition to wet laboratory techniques, students will use bioinformatics software for DNA and Protein analysis and experimental design.

 Students must have rising sophomore standing (i.e. students in the second semester of their first year) with at least one college-level course in biology and chemistry (03-121 or 03-151 and 09-105 or 09-107; or equivalent AP credit or transfer) at some time prior to the start of the program.